IlariaCallegari/dev-job-app/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [useEffect Hook - Infinite Loop article](https://medium.com/@andrewmyint/infinite-loop-inside-useeffect-react-hooks-6748de62871) - This article helped me fixing the bug on my app, and to understand better the re-rendering cycle of useEffect.

 ## Author